boolbag/EditPad-Goodies/AutoHotkey Starter Kit for EPP/README.md

 AutoHotkey Starter Kit for EditPad Pro
 ==

 On the EditPad forum, I've often found myself suggesting solutions that involve AutoHotkey.
-To make it dead-easy to get started, I thought I'd offer a "starter kit" containing some useful additions to EditPad.
-You can then expand the main file (*epp_ahk_starter_kit.ahk*)to suit your needs (or turn off features).
+To make it dead-easy to get started, I thought I'd upload a "starter kit" containing some useful additions to EditPad.
+You can then expand the main file (*epp_ahk_starter_kit.ahk*) to suit your needs (or turn off features).

 ## Features